M54.9 – Dorsalgia, unspecified

 Yes, M54.9 is a billable ICD-10-CM code that can indicate a diagnosis for reimbursement purposes.

-• Poor posture, a sedentary lifestyle, and improper lifting techniques are common risk factors for back pain.
+• Poor posture, a sedentary lifestyle, and improper lifting techniques are common risk factors for chronic and acute back pain.

-• Conservative treatment options for dorsalgia include physical therapy, pain medication, hot/cold therapy, and lifestyle modifications.
+• Conservative treatment options for dorsalgia include physical therapy, pain medication, hot or cold packs, lifestyle modifications, and complementary and alternative treatments.

 • In some cases, more invasive treatments, such as injections or surgery, may be necessary if conservative measures fail to provide relief.